danchoi/vitunes/README.markdown

 directory.

 If you get an error message saying that vitunes-install is missing, then you probably have a `PATH` issue.
-Put the directory where Rubygems install executable on your `PATH`.
+Put the directory where Rubygems installs executable on your `PATH`.

 ## How to use it